Kneaded That

 Storage

-For longer storage, freeze baked cookies for up to 2 months, or freeze the dough balls and bake straight from the freezer—just add 1–2 minutes to the bake time.
+Freezer: Freeze baked cookies for up to 2 months, or freeze the dough balls and bake straight from the freezer — just add 1–2 minutes to the bake time.

 • Overhead picture of chocolate sour cream pound cake cupcakes.